 High School & Home School Students

-In general, full-time applicants should complete a college preparatory curriculum (such as a Core 40 or Academic Honors in Indiana) and satisfactorily complete 15 to 20 units from the following subject areas.
-A unit is defined as one year of work in a subject.
+In general, full-time applicants should complete a college preparatory curriculum (such as a Core 40 or Academic Honors in Indiana) and satisfactorily complete 30–40 courses from the following subject areas:

 - Foreign language